LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-1/README.md

  * branch            studio1    -> FETCH_HEAD
 ```

-and then switch to a new local branch with the contents of
+and then checkout a new local branch with the contents of upstream/studio1

 ```nohighlight
 $ git checkout -b studio1-my-work upstream/studio1